sanghyun-son/EDSR-PyTorch/README.md

 The models used for the experiments can be found in [experiment](/experiment) under <name_model>/model_best.pt

 ## Demo
-You can test a SR resolution alogrithms with your images.
+You can test the SR resolution alogrithms with your images.
 Place your image in the ```test```folder.
-The network support .png and .jpeg files
+The network supports .png and .jpeg files
 Run the following line in ```src```

 ```bash